 A region that provides opportunities for people of all communities to have access to quality education, employment and a living environment that fosters mutual respect.

-GSUL has provided training to thousands of youth and adults from the urban communities surrounding Sacramento County.
+Throughout it’s history, GSUL has provided training to thousands of youth and adults from underrepresented communities throughout Sacramento County.
 The organization’s record of success is attributed to the countless collaborative relationships with individuals, communities, corporations and government agencies.
 GSUL has enjoyed longstanding and successful relationships with the United Way, Intel, AT&T, Wells Fargo Bank, Bank of America, Union Bank of California, US Bank, JP Morgan Chase, Walmart, Kaiser, Sacramento State, UC Davis, Dignity Health, Starbucks, California Health and Wellness, Sacramento Employment and Training Agency (SETA), Comcast, Enterprise Holdings, Sierra Health Foundation, and numerous other corporate and individual sponsors.

 Please follow this link to the National Urban League’s website.